1328 results - showing 31 - 60

 9 Seymour Street, London W1H 5BT

 Santiago Lastra's Michelin-starred Kol was at the forefront of the reinvigoration of Mexican food in London and is one of the few London restaurants on the World's 50 Best list.
-The restaurant mixes Mexican cooking with ingredients that are largely sourced in the UK for a more upmarket approach to Mexican cooking.
-The downstairs Mezcalareia bar is also excellent and worth a visit on its own.
+The restaurant mixes Mexican cooking with ingredients that are largely sourced in the UK for a more upmarket approach to Mexican cooking, with an excellent downstairs bar that's part of the experience.

 sollip